Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Defining workload specifications (e.g., resource requirements)

-- Reading/writing data to/from various data stores
+- Reading/writing data to or from various datastores

 • Batching requests